domoritz/domoritz.github.io/index.md

 <div class="columns" markdown="1">

 <div class="intro" markdown="1">
-I am a senior executive and thought leader in the area of machine learning.
+I am a senior executive, advisor, investor and thought leader working in the area of machine learning.
 My interests lie at the intersection of Maths and CS.
-I have incubated and led mutlple succesful AI teams in my career, including both at early stage startups as well as Fortune 50.
-I have worked with founders and CXOs to successfully deliver AI products.
-I co-authored a best-selling [book on NLP](http://www.practicalnlp.ai/) with O'Reilly Media in 2020.
-The book focuses on going from 0 to 1 and from 1 to 10 of building NLP & ML systems in industry.
+I have incubated and led mutlple succesful AI teams in my career at both - early stage startups as well as Fortune 50.
+I have worked very closely with founders and CXOs to successfully deliver AI products and owned AI function end-to-end: from strategy, team building, deep techniical direction and people realted matters.
+I recently co-authored a best-selling [book on NLP](http://www.practicalnlp.ai/) with O'Reilly Media in 2020.
+The book focuses on going from 0 to 1 and from 1 to 10 of building machine learning systems in industry.

 Curently I am Heading the Artificial Intelligence fucntion at [Vahan Inc](https://vahan.ai/) [(YC S'19)](https://news.crunchbase.com/news/why-yc-went-8725-miles-away-from-mountain-view-to-find-the-next-big-startup/).
 At Vahan we are using AI, Systems and Data to radically transform the Blue Collar Workers (BCW) space.
 Using tech we help gig economy companies screen & recruit BCW at large scale and at high velocity.
 This also goes a long way to save BCW from exploitation at the hands of middlemen and bring positive change to many lives.

+I am very active in AI community - both in India and abroad.
+I am a major keynote speaker, pannelist and mentor.

 <br>
 <br>